 Himax Partners with Novatek to Unveil Industry Leading Ultralow Power Pre-Roll AI Solution for Battery Surveillance Camera at CES 2023

-/EIN News/ -- TAINAN, Taiwan and HSINCHIU, Taiwan, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (NASDAQ:HIMX), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced a collaboration with Novatek Microelectronics Corp.
-(TWSE: 3034) (“Novatek”), a leading fabless chip design company specializing in the design, development and sales of a wide range of display driver ICs & SoC solutions, to unveil the industry leading ultralow power pre-roll AI solution for battery-operated surveillance camera at CES 2023.
+TAINAN, Taiwan and HSINCHIU, Taiwan, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX, a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced a collaboration with Novatek Microelectronics Corp.
+(TWSE: 3034) ("Novatek"), a leading fabless chip design company specializing in the design, development and sales of a wide range of display driver ICs & SoC solutions, to unveil the industry leading ultralow power pre-roll AI solution for battery-operated surveillance camera at CES 2023.

 At CES 2023 from January 5 – 8, Himax and Novatek will live demonstrate the industry leading ultralow power pre-roll AI solution for battery-operated surveillance camera.
 The highlight of this leading-edge AI solution is the combination of the Himax WiseEye™ WE1 AI processor, HX6537, and Novatek's core AI vision processor, NT98566.
 Both IC have their own unique and exceptional capabilities.
 Himax WiseEye™ WE1 AI processor, HX6537 offering ultralow power pre-roll recording function while Novatek's core AI vision processor, NT98566 conducted over Wi-Fi 6 protocol, enabling high quality, low latency live streaming performance.